swoicik/swoicik.github.io/_posts/2020-04-25-building-letterw.md

 If you have any questions about the project, send me a message on [Twitter](https://Twitter.com/swoicik) or [Instagram](https://instagram.com/letterw.co).
 Any feedback is greatly appreciated.

 Some of the links in this post are affiliates to the services I used.
 A small incentive is provided if you sign up using the links.

+## Updates
+**June 2020** - I decided to build an online shop for Letter W on BigCartel.
+The process was very easy.
+You can see the finished product at [www.letterw.co](https://www.letterw.co).
+I still have the Gumroad account active.
+It doesn't hurt to have multiple outlets.
+BigCartel is my primary focus and where I direct people.